microsoft/AL/CONTRIBUTING.md

 A clear and concise description of what the bug is.

 **2. To Reproduce**
-Steps and to reproduce the behavior:
+Steps to reproduce the behavior:

 1. Go to '...'